4 portions. Maximum cost: £10.20,

-Place a large non-stick saucepan over a medium heat and soften 2 chopped onions.
+Place a large non-stick saucepan over a medium heat and soften 1 chopped onion.
+I add the 3 diced cloves of garlic earlier than the original recipe specifies to ensure it gets to see the base of the pan (it can get overcrowded in there).
 I also like to add in 1 diced carrot and 1 diced green pepper to create an almost, Mexican-esq sofrito.

-Add the 3 chopped garlic cloves, 1–2 teaspoons of chilli powder, depending on how hot you like your chilli, 2 tsp cumin and 2 tsp coriander.
+Add 1–2 teaspoons of chilli powder, depending on how hot you like your chilli, 2 tsp ground cumin and 2 tsp ground coriander.
 Fry together for 1–2 minutes more.
 Sprinkle over 2 tbsp ﬂour and stir well.

 Slowly add a small glass of red wine and then 300 ml stock, stirring constantly.
 Tip the can of tomatoes and can of kidney beans into the pan and stir in 3 tbsp of tomato purée, oregano and bay leaf.
 Season with a pinch of salt and plenty of freshly ground black pepper.